 With Super Bowl Expected to Increase Problem, Lawmakers Takes Aim at Exploitation

-A Senate panel on Monday approved sweeping bipartisan legislation sponsored on the Democratic side by Assembly members Valerie Vainieri Huttle, Cleopatra Tucker, Peter Barnes III, Angel Fuentes, Linda Stender and Shavonda Sumter to crackdown on human trafficking.
+(TRENTON) — The full Senate on Monday unanimously approved sweeping bipartisan legislation sponsored on the Democratic side by Assembly members Valerie Vainieri Huttle, Cleopatra Tucker, Peter Barnes III, Angel Fuentes, Linda Stender and Shavonda Sumter to crackdown on human trafficking.

 “Until recently, human trafficking has remained largely in the shadows of society,” said Vainieri Huttle.
 “Victims are often children and vulnerable women who are too afraid and dependent on traffickers to break their silence and seek help.
 Many times they are exploited for years and coerced into prostitution, labor, and drug activity.
 When they finally have a chance to regain their freedom, they are prosecuted for the crimes they were forced to commit while enslaved, while the real perpetrators remain untouched by the law.
 With this bill, we hope to change all that.”